hpdsl/canary/README.md

 # canary

 The current version of this project is tested on baremetal and in serverless environment using Apache OpenWhisk.
-The underlying operating system in all deployment environment is Ubuntu 18.04 LTS.
-The deployment is orchestrated with Kubernetes and consists in up to 8 nodes.
+The underlying operating system in all deployment environment is Ubuntu 18.04 LTS, and the deployment is orchestrated with Kubernetes with up to 8 nodes.

 In order to use the provided scripts, please ensure you have root access to the machine and have cloned this repository into the `home` directory.